- 1 What Advantages Are

 Tactics -- Anticipating an ambush, predicting an enemy’s movements ahead of time, reading into a goal or strategy through a group’s actions, picking naturally defensible places to build, etc.

 | Each example includes examples of things a Resistance could reasonably claim immunity to, and which could reasonably provide useful protection from.
-Obviously, any and all of these examples are subject to the tier of slot incorporating this Point, and any special factors that make the source important.
-They are automatically trumped by PCs according to the rules expressed in the table, and which examples apply to the character should be made clear in their trappings.
-No Resistance may be so broad that its environmental examples functionally eclipse Environmental Protection (such as Resistance - Space Hazards).
+Obviously, any and all of these examples are subject to the tier of the Advantage, and any special factors that make the source important.
+Immunities are automatically trumped by PCs, according to the rules expressed in the table, and which examples apply to the character should be made clear in their trappings.
+No Resistance may be so broad that its environmental examples functionally eclipse Adaptation (such as Resistance - Space Hazards).